 Supervised experience in group counseling and career planning.
 Maximum credit six units applicable on a master's degree.
-750. (333.)
-Advanced Seminar and Practicum: Individual Counseling (3-6) Cr/NC Supervised experience in individual counseling and study of problems, issues, and research.
-751. Seminar and Practicum: Group Counseling (3-6) Cr/NC Prerequisite: Counselor Education 741 Supervised experience in group counseling, study of problems, issues and research.
+750. Advanced Seminar and Practicum: Individual Counseling (3-6) Cr/NC Supervised experience in individual counseling and study of problems, issues, and research.
+751. Seminar and Practicum: Group Counseling (3-6) Cr/NC Prerequisite: Counselor Education 741.
+Supervised experience in group counseling, study of problems, issues and research.
 752. Seminar & Practicum: School Psychology (3-6) Cr/NC Prerequisite: Counselor Education 621.

 One lecture and six hours of practicum for three units.
 Advanced theories of learning and development of normal and exceptional pupils from multicultural backgrounds.
-Application of standard and innovative school psychology practices.
-760. Advanced Seminar in School Psychology (3) Prerequisite: Counselor Education 621.
+Application of standard and innovative school psychology 760.
+Advanced Seminar in School Psychology (3) Prerequisite: Counselor Education 621.

 Study of selected areas in school psychology which culminates in a written project with emphases on research, problems and/or issues.
-Typic to be announced in class schedule.
+Topic to be announced in class schedule.
 GRADUATE COURSES IN EDUCATIONAL ADMINISTRATION 600.
-(260.)
-Principles of School Administration (3) Prerequisite: Teaching credential.
+Principles of Educational Administration (3) Prerequisite: Teaching credential.

-Federal, state and local school administrative relationships including the financial and legal structure at these three levels.
-610. (261.)
-Education Leadership (3) Prerequisite: Teaching credential.
+Federal, state and local educational administrative relationships.
+Introduction to educational administrative and organizational theory with appropriate experiences to show transfer to practice.

++ 610. Education Leadership (3)

+Prerequisite: Teaching credential.

-Concepts and techniques of leadership, analysis of the factors and practice in the procedures of group and individual leadership in four areas: (a) the community; (b) the teaching staff; (c) the student personnel; (d) the professional field of educational administration and supervision.
-620. (262.)
+Concepts and techniques of leadership, analysis of the factors and practice in the procedures of group and individual leadership in four areas: (a) the community; (b) the teaching staff; (c) the student personnel; (d) the professional field of educational administration and supervision. +620.
 Legal and Financial Aspects of School District Policies (3) Prerequisite: Teaching credential.

 Relationship of the school district to attendance units.
-The legal basis for policy formation in the selection and retention of certified personnel, in the admission and assignment of pupils, in the instructional programs and in related budgetary considerations.
-630. (263.)
+The legal basis for policy formation in the selection and retention of certified personnel, in the admission and assignment of pupils, in the instructional programs and in related budgetary considerations. ₹630.
 Curriculum Development and Evaluation (3) Prerequisite: Teaching credential.